 LOWEST FLOOR: The lowest floor of the lowest enclosed area (including basement).
-An unfinished or flood resistant enclosure, useable solely for the parking of vehicles, building access or storage in an area other than a basement area is not a building's lowest floor.
+An unfinished or flood resistant enclosure, useable solely for the parking of vehicles, building access or storage in an area other than a basement area is not a building's lowest floor, provided that such enclosure is not built to render the structure in violation of other provisions of this code.

-MANUFACTURED HOME/MOBILE HOME/TRAILER: A detached single dwelling unit with any or all of the following characteristics:
+MANUFACTURED HOME/MOBILE HOME/TRAILER: A detached single dwelling unit with any or all the following characteristics:

-- 1. Designed for long term occupancy and containing sleeping accommodations, a flush toilet, a tub or shower bath and kitchen facilities, with plumbing and electrical connections provided for attachment to outside systems. - 2.
-If the metal frame is completely removed from a unit and the unit meets the Building Codes, it shall be classified as a modular unit.
+1. Designed for long term occupancy and containing sleeping accommodations, a flush toilet, a tub or shower bath and kitchen facilities, with plumbing and electrical connections provided for attachment to outside systems.

+- 2. If the metal frame is completely removed from a unit and the unit meets the Building Codes, it shall be classified as a modular unit.
 If the entire metal frame cannot be removed, it shall be classified as a trailer (mobile home). - 3.
 Arriving at the site where it is to be occupied as a complete dwelling unit including major appliances and furniture, and ready for occupancy except for minor and incidental unpacking and assembly operations, location on foundation supports, connection to utilities and the like. - 4.
-Designed to be freestanding and does not require a foundation for occupancy. - 5.
-By separate ordinance, Fannin County prohibits bringing manufactured homes that are more than ten (10) years old from the date of the original certificate of occupancy into the county.
+Designed to be freestanding and does not require a foundation for occupancy.

 MEAN SEA LEVEL: The average height of the sea for all stages of the tide.
 It is used as a reference for establishing various elevations within the floodplain.
-For the purposes of this ordinance, the term is synonymous with National Geodetic Vertical Datum.
+For the purposes of the National Flood Insurance Program, the National Geodetic Vertical Datum (NGVD) of 1929 or other datum, to which base flood elevations shown on community's Flood Insurance Rate Map are referenced.